LukeTheWalker/Laser-Avoiding-AI/README.md

 # Laser-Avoiding-AI
-A little Ai built with the help o carrot.js using unsupervised NEAT method
+A little Ai built with the help of carrot.js using the unsupervised NEAT method